snaplet/docs-old/docs/04-references/data-operations/02-transform.md

 To transform the data in your database Snaplet needs two things:

-1. A connection URL to the database that you want to transform (This can be your development database).
+1. A connection URL to the database that you want to transform (this can be your development or staging database).
 2. A `.snaplet/transform.ts` file.

 ### Setup: Generating transformation files